Alice Tai: Career

-The following year Tai was one of 18 competitors selected to represent Britain at the 2015 IPC World Championships in Glasgow.
+The following year, Tai was one of 18 competitors selected to represent Britain at the 2015 IPC World Championships in Glasgow.
 She was selected for seven events.
 Tai failed to progress through the heats in the 50m Freestyle S10, 100m Freestyle S10 and 400m Freestyle S10, but finished on the podium in four events.
 On the fourth day of the competition, Tai won bronze in two events, the 100m backstroke S10 and less than two hours later she was part of the 4 × 100 m freestyle relay 34pts that finished third behind Australia and the United States.
 The following day Tai won her third bronze, finishing very closely behind Poland's Oliwia Jablonska in the 100m butterfly S10.
 She finished her tournament with a gold medal in the Women's 4 x 100-metre medley relay (34pts), along with Claire Cashmore, Tully Kearney and Susannah Rodgers.

 At the 2016 Summer Paralympics, Tai and the team won a gold medal in the 4 x 100 metre medley relay 34 pts, and got a bronze medal in the 100m backstroke S10.

 Tai won the gold in the 100m Backstroke S10 at the 2018 Commonwealth Games, Gold Coast, Australia.
 She narrowly missed out on the British record, but won England's 100th gold medal for swimming in the history of the Commonwealth Games.
 She qualified for the 100m Freestyle S9 final, and finished with a silver medal, only just losing out on a gold on the final stretch.
 At 2019 London Para-swimming World Championships, Tai bagged six gold medals across six disciplines from the seven she competed in, coming 4th in the SM8 200m Individual Medley.

 Tai had to withdraw from the delayed 2020 Summer Paralympics due to an injury to her elbow in June 2021, leaving her friend Grace Harvey to go with the rest of the team.

-In July 2022 she won gold in the S8 100m backstroke at the Commonwealth Games in Birmingham.
+In July 2022, she won gold in the S8 100m backstroke at the Commonwealth Games in Birmingham.
 This was just months after having her right leg amputated below the knee.

+At the 2024 Summer Paralympics, Tai won gold medals in the 50m freestyle and 100m backstroke S8, a silver medal in the 400m freestyle S8 and a bronze medal in both the 100m Butterfly S8 and 200m Individual Medley SM8, medaling in every event she entered.

+In September 2025, Tai continued her form at the World Para Swimming Championships in Singapore, where she captured four gold medals in as many days.
+Her victories included the women’s 100 metre freestyle S8, clocking a season-best 1:05.49 to secure a clean sweep of titles across her events.